Osiris-Team/Desku-Gradle-Starter-App/README.md

 # Desku-Gradle-Starter-App
 Example starter [Desku](https://github.com/Osiris-Team/Desku) app, built with Gradle.

+## ‼️ Good to know
+- Renaming folders: Use your IDEs' safe refactoring while renaming a folder, meaning tick a box that says "check for usages" and ensure the path is updated in those usages too!
+- ./settings.gradle contains a dependency checker/enforcer plugin that fails your build to ensure, that if there are multiple versions of the same dependency the correct dependency is picked (see `rule(enforcer.rules.ForceDependencies)`).

 ## Release
 `.github/workflows/release.yml` (partially working): creates a release, generates and uploads all supported, platform-specific installers and binaries.
 Head over to the 'Actions' tab,